maiatoday/maiatoday.github.io/content/post/kotlinflashkards-coroutines/index.md

 ## Strategies to get the best out of the course?

 1. **Repeat at regular intervals** -  Memories are built up if you **repeat** the flash cards at **regular intervals**.
-It is better to a few lessons more often than to do many lessons in one sitting.
+It is better to do a few lessons more often than to do many lessons in one sitting.
 You can do the course many times or choose which areas to practise.

 2. **Recall the answer before peeking** -  It is important to try to recall the syntax first before looking at the hints or letting the IDE help you.
 This means you practise your **recall** of the memory.